 Feel free to contact the Rush Chairman for questions regarding joining Beta at Wabash.

 Since each fraternity has a maximum number of people it can have, they select their new members through a system called "rush."
 The fraternities invite all incoming freshmen to low-key activities and parties so that you and they can meet and get to know each other.
 If a fraternity thinks you would be a good match, it will extend to you a "bid," which is an invitation to you to become a pledge (or associate) of that house.
 Some fraternities will ask you to either accept a bid immediately while others will allow you to "think about it" until the first week of school.
 Make sure you understand their policy.

-Rush begins each year with Honor Scholarship Weekend, where over 500 high school seniors visit Wabash for three days of testing and visiting the school.
-Each fraternity holds rush events during this weekend as well as the rest of the school year, summer, and the first week of the Fall Term.
+Rush begins each year with Scarlet Honors Weekend, where over 300 prospective students visit Wabash.
+Each fraternity holds rush events during this event as well as the rest of the school year, summer, and the first week of the Fall Term.
 This is a great opportunity for prospective students to familiarize themselves with the campus, experience the different fraternities, and meet current students.
 This is also your opportunity to consider the fraternities and which one, would be the best fit for you.
 Be aware that most "bids" are extended to students before the Fall Term begins.

 You might find yourself asking, "Why Beta?"
 The answer is simple: Beta Theta Pi develops men of principle for a principled life.
 A few testimonial letters from parents and a newspaper article below show just how important Beta Theta Pi truly is.

 A letter from Connie and Victor Althoff, Parents of Austin Althoff:

 "We are so proud that Austin chose to join Beta Theta Pi Fraternity.

 "We did not realize at the time just how much the fraternity’s basic beliefs and philosophy would impact him and play such an important role in the young man he is becoming!